espnet/espnet/doc/espnet2_distributed.md

 % python -m espnet2.bin.asr_train --ngpu 4 --multiprocessing_distributed false
 ```

-If you meet some errors with distributed mode, please try single gpu mode and multi-GPUs with `--multiprocessing_distributed false` before reporting the issue.
+If you meet some errors with distributed mode, please try single gpu mode or multi-GPUs with `--multiprocessing_distributed false` before reporting the issue.

 ### 2Nodes and 2GPUs for each node with multiprocessing distributed mode
 Note that multiprocessing distributed mode assumes the same number of GPUs for each node.